 Id-ALS study: Identification of genetic changes in people with ALS

-A research program to identify genetic variants in ALS (“ID-ALS” study) was carried out at 16 ALS centers in Germany from October 2022 to February 2024 – with study coordination by outpatient partners.
-2,000 people with ALS took part in this study.
-This study was based on previous research findings that genetic changes in the SOD1, C9orf72, FUS and TARDBP genes are present in around 10% of all people with ALS.
+A research program to identify genetic variants in ALS (“ID-ALS” study) was carried out at 16 ALS centres in Germany from October 2022 to February 2024, with study coordination by outpatient partners.
+2,000 people with ALS participated in this study.
+This study was based on previous research findings that genetic changes in the SOD1, C9orf72, FUS, and TARDBP genes are present in around 10% of all people with ALS.
 This study investigated the frequency of genetic alterations, particularly in patients without a family history of ALS.

-The results of this study were made available to the scientific community in 3 publications.
+The results of this study were shared with the scientific community in 3 publications.
 Furthermore, the genetic screening program was presented at the ENCALS Congress – the annual meeting of the European ALS Consortium – in Barcelona in July 2023 and in Stockholm in June 2024.
-The project has enabled more than 20 patients to be transferred to the hardship program with Tofersen and 4 patients to the ION363 (FUSION) study.
-This study is the starting point of Ambulanzpartner’s ALS genetics program, which organizes access to genetic testing in ALS and its scientific evaluation.
+The project has enabled more than 20 patients to be reassigned to the hardship program with Tofersen and 4 patients to the ION363 (FUSION) study.
+This study marks the starting point of Ambulanzpartner’s ALS genetics program, which organises access to genetic testing in ALS and its scientific evaluation.